p-reznick/blog/public/data/files/jquery.md

 where:

  - `on` is used to assign the event listener, taking an event and callback argument
- - `selectorString` is a string representation of a CSS-style selector the targets the element or elements we want to serve as event target for the listener
+ - `selectorString` is a string representation of a CSS-style selector that targets the element or elements we want to serve as event target for the listener
  - `eventName` is the kind of event we want to listen for
  - `callback` is the function that will be executed, and is supplied an `event` object